Streaming Model Cascades for Semantic SQL: : Calibration-Based Cascade

 \subsection{Uncertainty-Aware Routing via Random Quantiles}

 A key design choice in \gamcal is that routing decisions are \emph{stochastic} rather than deterministic.
 The stochastic calibrated score $\tilde{g}(s, q)$ (Eq.~\ref{eq:calibrated-score}) incorporates a random quantile $q_i \sim \text{Uniform}(0, 1)$ sampled independently for each record $x_i$.
 The quantile $q_i$ is drawn once and held fixed for the lifetime of the record, ensuring consistent routing across retraining events.
+For reproducibility, each $q_i$ is derived deterministically from a stable record identifier and a query-level seed rather than sampled from a global stream.
+Re-executing the same query then reproduces the same routing and output, and because the derivation is per-record it stays consistent across parallel workers without coordination.

 Conceptually, the mechanism is a form of \emph{posterior sampling}~\cite{russo2018tutorial} applied to the calibration model: rather than routing each record based on the posterior mean $\hat{f}(s)$, \gamcal draws a sample from the approximate posterior over the calibrated log-odds and routes based on that draw.
 The standard error $\text{se}(s)$ from the GAM controls the spread: when calibration uncertainty is high, the sampled scores are dispersed.
 When calibration is confident, the samples cluster near the mean.
 Consequently, records whose proxy scores fall in poorly calibrated regions receive more dispersed calibrated scores and are more likely to land in the uncertain region $[\tau_{\text{low}}, \tau_{\text{high}})$, directing oracle budget toward the records where calibration is least reliable.